Algorithmic Trading System Design & Implementation

 Futures Swing Trading Strategy #1: Momentum Swing Trading Algorithm

 The Momentum Swing Trading Strategy places swing trades on the Emini S&P Futures, taking advantage of market conditions that suggest an intermediate-term move higher.
-This trading algorithm is used in both of our automated trading systems: The S&P Crusher v2 & The Swing Trader.
+This trading algorithm is used in three of our automated trading systems: The S&P Crusher, Pro Trader & The Swing Trader.

 Futures Swing Trading Strategy #2:Ten Year Treasury Note Algorithm

 The Treasury Note (TY) Trading Strategy places swing trades on the Ten Year Note (TY).
 Since the TY typically moves inverse to the broader markets, this strategy creates a swing trade that is similar to shorting the S&P 500.
 This T-Note algo has positive expectations for down-moving market conditions.
-This trading algorithm is used in both of our automated trading systems: The S&P Crusher v2 & The Swing Trader.
+This trading algorithm is used in all of our automated trading systems: The S&P Crusher, Pro Trader, Wave-Trader & The Swing Trader.

 Day Trading Strategies

 Futures Day Trading Strategy #1: Day Trading Short Algorithm

 The Short Day Trading Strategy places day trades on the Emini S&P Futures when the market shows weakness in the morning (prefers a large gap down).
-This trading strategy is utilized in the S&P Crusher v2 automated trading system.
+This trading strategy is utilized in the S&P Crusher v2 and Pro-Trader automated trading systems.

 Futures Day Trading Strategy #2: Breakout Day Trading Algorithm

 The Breakout Day Trading Strategy places day trades on the Emini-S&P Futures when the market shows strength in the morning.
-This futures trading strategy is utilized in the S&P Crusher v2 automated trading system.
+This futures trading strategy is utilized in the S&P Crusher v2 and Pro-Trader automated trading systems.

-Futures Day Trading Strategy #3: Morning Gap Day Trading Algorithm
+Futures Day Trading Strategy #3: Phoenix Day Trade Algorithm